Is It Safe To Use a Debit Card Online? A Guide to Overcoming the Vulnerabilities

 Source: cottonbro studio

 Privacy’s basic service allows you to create 12 new cards every month as part of the base tier.
-If you need more cards, you can opt for Pro or Teams plans and generate up to 60 virtual cards per month.
-Pro and Teams users also earn 1% cashback on eligible transactions up to $4,500 in spend per month.
+If you need more cards, you can opt for Pro or Premium plans and generate up to 60 virtual cards per month.
+Pro and Premium users also earn 1% cashback on eligible transactions up to $4,500 in spend per month.
 Check out the Privacy plans to see what works for you.

 Privacy is PCI-DSS compliant and adheres to other industry safety standards, so you are protected by the same security protocols that are leveraged by banks.
 Although Privacy Cards are inherently designed with security in mind, in the instance you do not recognize a transaction, you can file a dispute directly through the Privacy dashboard.
 Our team will carry out a full investigation and manage the dispute/chargeback process on your behalf.